RevenueCat/revenuecat-docs/docs_source/Test - Launch/debugging/caching.md

 - 25 hours with the app in the background
 - a purchase is made or restored

-For faster `CustomerInfo` updates, we recommed enabling [Platform Server Notifications](https://www.revenuecat.com/docs/server-notifications) and the `CustomerInfo` [listener](https://www.revenuecat.com/docs/configuring-sdk#advanced-configuration).
+For faster `CustomerInfo` updates, we recommend enabling [Platform Server Notifications](https://www.revenuecat.com/docs/server-notifications) and the `CustomerInfo` [listener](https://www.revenuecat.com/docs/configuring-sdk#advanced-configuration).

 See here for information on the [CustomerInfo's fetchPolicy](https://revenuecat.github.io/purchases-ios-docs/4.31.5/documentation/revenuecat/purchases/customerinfo(fetchpolicy:)/).